sjaakp/dateline/README.md

 ## Cursor ##

-**Dateline**'s timelines are anchored at one time, called the cursor.
-By means of the option cursor the starting value can be set.
-Like the event time options, cursor can be a Javascript `Date` object or a string that is recognized by `Date.parse()`.
+**Dateline**'s timelines are anchored at one point in time, called the cursor.
+By means of the option `cursor` the starting value can be set.
+Like the event time options, `cursor` can be a Javascript `Date` object or a string that is recognized by `Date.parse()`.

 ## Other options ##